weecology/data-sharing-paper/data_sharing_ms.md

 To make your data visible and easily accessible, and to ensure a permanent link to a well maintained website, we suggest depositing your data in one of the major well-established repositories.
 There are repositories available for sharing almost any type of biological or environmental data.
 Repositories that host specific data types, such as molecular sequences (_e.g.,_ DDBJ, GenBank, MG-RAST), are often highly standardized in data type, format, and quality control approaches.
-Other repositories host a wide array of data types and are less standardized (e.g. Dryad, KNB, PANGAEA).
+Other repositories host a wide array of data types and are less standardized _(e.g._, Dryad, KNB, PANGAEA).
 In some cases, it may be advantageous to use a repository that is not exclusively designed for the natural sciences, but that may offer advantages such as version control, collaboration, and social networking (_e.g.,_ Figshare).

 When choosing a repository you should consider where other researchers in your discipline are sharing their data.